The Challenges Of Socializing At An Office Job (When You're Less Social By Nature)

 Accept that the office environment isn't totally set up the way you want for socializing

-Similar to dealing with loud, chaotic group conversations, I think a big part of improving your attitude towards working at an office can be to realize it's probably never going to be an ideal environment.
+Similar to dealing with loud, chaotic group conversations, I think a big part of improving your attitude toward working at an office can be to realize it's probably never going to be an ideal setting.
 Even if you take steps to bend it to your style it's not going to be 100% perfect.
 You aren't always going to have space when you want it.
 Sometimes you'll have to give ten different people the same summary of what you're planning to do on Thanksgiving.
 Your co-workers are going to have certain social expectations of you that they're never totally going to drop.

-When you believe there's a possibility of that you can have your own space, or that your fellow employees will be understanding of your needs, it's only normal to get annoyed when you're deprived of these things.
+When you believe there's a possibility that you can have your own space, or that your fellow employees will be understanding of your needs, it's only normal to get annoyed when you're deprived of these things.
 If you have no expectations, and don't feel any of these things are a given, you can't care as much if you don't get them.
-Similarly, if you see all the "How was your weekend?" stuff as unavoidable, you may become more easygoing about playing along and making the best of it.
+Similarly, if you see all the "How was your weekend?" fluff as unavoidable, you may become more easygoing about playing along and making the best of it.
 If your co-workers ever do accommodate you in some way, enjoy it as a bonus.

 As much as you can, try to take what you need from the work environment